Artistic Director, Performing Arts

 Organization: St. Paul & District Arts Foundation in St. Paul, Alberta

-Deadline to apply: July 28, 2021 or until a suitable applicant is found.
+Deadline to apply: Until a suitable applicant is found.
 We thank all applicants for their interest, but only candidates selected for an interview will be contacted.

-Eligibility: this position is open to students and youth 15 to 30 years of age who are interested in gaining work experience in high quality artistic performance and public arts exhibitions.
+Eligibility: This position is open to students and youth 15 to 30 years of age who are interested in gaining work experience in high-quality artistic performance and public art exhibitions.